INlova/mean_udemy/readme.md

 This is a Udemy tutorial on MEAN Stack.
-See Udemy course's contents via this [link](https://udemy.com/the-complete-javascript-developer-mean-stack-zero-to-hero/).
+See Udemy course's contents [here](https://udemy.com/the-complete-javascript-developer-mean-stack-zero-to-hero/).

 ### To run: